s-macke/concepts-of-programming-languages/docs/exercises/Exercise7.md

-# Exercise 7 - Distributed Computing
+# Exercise 7 - Network Programming

 If you do not finish during the lecture period, please finish it as homework.

 ## Exercise 7.1 - TCP connection

 Make a TCP connection with *towel.blinkenlights.nl* on port *23* and, read from the data stream and write the output onto the screen in an infinite loop.

 ## Exercise 7.2 - Remote procedure call